-You can request a home inspection before agreeing to the seller’s price.
-A home inspection contingency is stated in the real estate contract that you can produce after giving an offer.
-You, as the buyer, have a right to get an inspection done on the home.
-It gives you time to back out or delay the closing if there is no issue in the house.
+Draft a home inspection contingency in the real estate contract that you can produce after giving an offer.
+You, as the buyer, have a right to get an inspection done on the home, giving you time to back out or delay the closing if there is no issue in the house.

 If the inspector you hired found issues within the home, you can request repairs for the seller to make if they want the sale to proceed.
-The seller may not want to spend money on fixes, so you might need to counter the house’s price for a lower one.
+The seller may not want to spend money on fixes.
+So you might need to counter the house’s price for a lower one.

 Some buyers will skip the inspection part to get ahead of the competitors.
 A hot market shouldn’t deter you from choosing to be cautious.
 If you’re particularly interested in an older home, an inspection is valued more than ever.

-Landlords and real estate companies, banks, lending institutions, municipalities, and more can be held accountable if they are unable to make housing available to individuals because of the following:
+Landlords and real estate companies, banks, lending institutions, municipalities, and more are accountable if they are unable to make housing available to individuals because of the following:

 When a pattern or practice of discrimination becomes evident wherein the rights of an individual or a group of people are denied, the government can bring these cases to light.

 When a specific demographic cannot get housing through the threat of force, the Department of Justice can begin criminal proceedings against the guilty party.

 An example of an exception to this rule is utility companies that need to cross your property to access pipelines and cables.
-On the other hand, police authorities need the warrant to get permission to search any property.
+On the other hand, police authorities need a warrant to get permission to search any property.